eriklindernoren/ML-From-Scratch/README.md

 - [Deep Q-Network](mlfromscratch/reinforcement_learning/deep_q_network.py)

 ## Contact
-Feel free to reach out if you there is some implementation you would like to see here, or if you're just feeling social.
+Feel free to reach out if there's some implementation you would like to see here, or if you're just feeling social.

 [eriklindernoren@gmail.com](mailto:eriklindernoren@gmail.com) <br>